Posted on Saturday, April 20th, 2024 at 1:44 am

 However, limitations regarding how long an insurer needs to offer benefits may apply.
 The details of a policy may also influence whether you qualify for benefits.

-How you receive disability insurance will also influence mental health short term disability benefits and coverage.
-For example, you may receive disability insurance through a private sector employer.
-The Employee Retirement Income Security Act of 1974 (ERISA) will govern your benefits if so.
+How you receive disability insurance will also influence mental health in the short term, as well as disability benefits and coverage.
+For example, you may receive disability insurance through a private-sector employer.
+If so, the Employee Retirement Income Security Act of 1974 (ERISA) will govern your benefits.

 Currently, the law limits how long insurers must offer disability benefits for mental health issues and substance abuse issues.
 If ERISA governs your benefits, the insurance company only has to provide coverage for up to 24 months.